 More Parties Get Involved

-I immediately relay this new information to my landlord to get her to send out someone to take a look at the wire.
+I immediately relayed this new information to my landlord to get her to send out someone to take a look at the wire.
 She had an electrician call me and set up an appointment for the next day.
 Two electricians came to my flat and were able to test the connection, and indeed, the connection between the cellar and my flat was fine.
-They left, and later in the week, I hear from my landlord that because there actually wasn’t any issues with the wiring that it is now my responsibility to pay her back for the 160+ Euro charge!
+They left, and later in the week, I heard from my landlord that, because there weren’t actually any issues with the wiring, it was now my responsibility to pay her back for the 160+ Euro charge!
 I had expected someone working for my landlord to come and check it out, so I did not know that it was going to be a third-party company when I requested this, and I certainly had never agreed to pay if everything ended up being fine in the end.
 The headaches were starting to pile up at a rapid pace…

 Even more frustratingly, whether or not the technician shows up at all is completely up to Telekom’s discretion as well.
 I heard dozens of stories during my time in Berlin about people taking days off of work waiting for Telekom to show up, making sure to be home all day and not to have the shower going or loud music playing to ensure that they could hear the doorbell ring but ultimately wasting a day with nobody showing up.